 - Walking for the day: 15 miles / 24 km, 6-7 hours (with optional shortcut: 12 miles / 19 km, 4-5 hours)

 - Accommodation: The Fox Inn or similar

 Passing an ancient drover’s pond, the path heads south towards Horton.
-Before reaching the National Trust property of Horton Court (probably the oldest vicarage in England), the Trail climbs up onto Horton Fort with extensive views opening out over the Severn Vale and beyond.
+Before reaching the National Trust property of Horton Court (probably the oldest vicarage in England), the trail climbs up onto Horton Fort with extensive views opening out over the Severn Vale and beyond.
 Cross farmland to the villages of Horton and Old Sodbury.
 From here the Cotswold Way passes through the wonderful Capability Brown parkland of Dodington Park before crossing the final few fields into the village of Tormarton.
-Heading across further fields and skirting the perimeter wall of Dyrham Park, the trail climbs up from Dyrham village through Dyrham Woods before continuing through farmland into the village of Cold Ashton.
+Heading across further fields and skirting the perimeter wall of Dyrham Park, the trail climbs up from Dyrham village through Dyrham Woods before continuing through farmland into Cold Ashton’s village.